bevacqua/hose/README.md

 ![hose.png][1]

-> Trap access to domains you use frequently, from 9 to 5
+> Redirect any domain to localhost for convenience or productivity!

 Improve your productivity by easily disabling access to domains you frequent.
 Set it up once, then just use `hose` and `hose --off`!